 The first layer is the Vanilla pudding combined with the UV Cake vodka.

-Combine 2 3.4-oz boxes of Vanilla Instant Pudding Mix with 3 cups of water and 1/2 cup UV Cake Vodka.
+Combine 2 3.4-oz boxes of Vanilla Instant Pudding Mix with 3 cups of milk and 1/2 cup UV Cake Vodka.

 Spoon the pudding into the jello shot cups so they are about half full.